• HOME

 • 9:00 AM - 4:45 PM

-EV Test Drives
+EV Test Drive centre

 Now's your chance to get behind the wheel of the latest electric vans, cars and trucks!
 Register at the Test Drive counter in the northwest corner and book a time slot for one of a dozen electric vehicles you can drive on real roads around the Enercare Centre campus.

-• 9:30 AM - 10:15 AM
+9:30 AM - 10:15 AM

 How federal government fleets are going clean